ishaqibrahimbot/jira-time-tracker/README.md

 - Clone this repo
 - install packages using `npm install` or `yarn install`
-- Go to the [API Token Account Settings](https://id.atlassian.com/manage-profile/security/api-tokens) and create a new token (you need to be logged into your Jira account for the host you want to access)
+- Go to your [API Token Account Settings](https://id.atlassian.com/manage-profile/security/api-tokens) and create a new token (you need to be logged into your Jira account for the host you want to access)
 - add the token to `.env.local` at the root along with the HOST ([HOST].atlassian.net, e.g. convertdigital.atlassian.net) and USER_EMAIL (email that logs you into the HOST):

 ```